ikarakas/military_leadership_assessment/README.md

    Making Predictions: The preprocessed features of the officer are fed into the loaded model's predict method.
    Output: The predictions (an array of scores for the target competencies) are formatted into a dictionary, mapping target names to their predicted scores.
+   Visualization: A radar chart is automatically generated for the predicted competencies and saved to the visualizations/ directory.

 ## Security Considerations